LivingLegacyMedia/vowbound/chapter_10.md

 "Bastard," Cassian muttered—though he wasn't sure if he meant Draven or himself.

 *You're asking the wrong questions,* the presence seemed to whisper.
-Not in words, but in impressions that bloomed directly in his mind.
+Impressions bloomed directly in his mind, bypassing language entirely.

 "Then what's the right question?"
 Cassian said aloud.